thiagoluis88git/tech1-app/README.md

 - Products creation/manipulation by the restaurant owner
 - Customer identification
+- Order creation with given products
 - Payment process
 - Order tracking by the chef
 - Order tracking by the waiter and the customer

+This projects only fits the Backend side, which means that customer needs to **choose** the products or combo by a interface previously.
+This Backend will only receive the *entire order with all chosen products or combos*.
+This Backend will not do a *step by step product selecion*.

 All the Endpoints can be called by accessing `http://localhost:3210/api` API url.